128technology/docs/docs/bcp_dhcp_relay_overview.md

 ## DHCP Relay with SVR

 Most basic deployments utilize DHCP relay with SVR only, where DHCP relay is implemented in its simplest form.
-The key elements to configure are tenants, services, and then service-routes.
+The key elements to configure are tenants, services, and service-routes.
 The final step is to tag the branch office’s network interface with the tenant.
 This will be the interface receiving DHCP broadcasts.

 ### Tenant